AltairInglorious/nexus/README.md

 // Handle a NATS event
 transport.Handle(event, MapperHandler(dbFn))

+// Use filters to modify an SQL query query := UseFilter(filter, "SELECT * FROM table")

 // Create a new entity in the SurrealDB entity, err := GeneralCreate(&DB, thing, data)

 // Select an entity from the SurrealDB entities, err := GeneralSelect(&DB, selectQuery)

-// Use filters to modify an SQL query query := UseFilter(filter, "SELECT * FROM table")
+// Update an existing entity in the SurrealDB updatedEntity, err := GeneralUpdate(&DB, thing, id, updateData)

+// Change an existing entity in the SurrealDB changedEntity, err := GeneralChange(&DB, thing, id, changeData)

+// Delete an entity from the SurrealDB deletedEntity, err := GeneralDelete(&DB, thing, id)
 ```

 ### SelectQuery Usage